matteofigus/api-benchmark/README.md

 #### delay
   (Number): The delay between test cycles (secs)

-#### initCount
-  (Number): The default number of times to execute a test on a benchmark's first cycle.

 #### maxTime
   (Number): The maximum time a benchmark is allowed to run before finishing (secs).
   Note: Cycle delays aren't counted toward the maximum time.